-For computational environments, we differentiate between the local computational environment that can only be used by the original authors, a restrictive environment for trusted third parties and nonrestrictive environments.
-External researchers do not have access to the local computational environment used by the original authors.
-Instead, external researchers should have no restriction to (re)construct a compatible computational environment on their own where the computer code is executable.
-We call this ``nonrestrictive computational environment.''
-However, there is great variation in a computational environment that can prevent the shared computer code from being executable or consistently producing the same answer.
-We will discuss the details in a subsequent section.
+In our article we differentiate between the \emph{private materials} that can only be used by the original authors, \emph{restrictive reproducible materials for trusted third parties} and \emph{nonrestrictive reproducible materials}.
+When being shared, nonrestrictive reproducible materials should contain information to allow everyone to consistently generate a computational environment in which the original code and data can be loaded and executed.
+Specifically, this means that the material should not access anything that does not already belong to the materials such as external APIs or data.
+Restrictive reproducible materials allow only selected third parties e.g. those with access to sensitive data or who have special computational equipment or proprietary software, to generate an environment in which data and code can be executed and produce consistently the same results proposed by the original investigator(s).
+Finally, private materials are assumed to be not shared at all and are consequently not reproducible.

 We define the basic level of computational reproducibility as ``A result is reproducible when the \textit{same} analysis steps performed on the \textit{same} dataset consistently produce the \textit{same} answer.
-This reproducibility of the result can be checked by the original investigators and other researchers within a nonrestrictive computational environment.''
-To ease the discussion in the rest of this paper, we call this first-order computational reproducibility (1\textdegree CR) which allows us to define a tier system of computational reproducibility \footnote{This tier system is partly inspired by the classification of software introduced by \cite{benureau:2018:RRR}: re-runnable ($R^1$), repeatable ($R^2$), reproducible ($R^3$), reusable ($R^4$), and replicable ($R^5$).}.
+This reproducibility of the result can be checked by the original investigators and other researchers with the nonrestrictive reproducible materials.''
+To ease the discussion in the rest of this paper, we call this first-order computational reproducibility (1\textdegree CR) which allows us to define a tier system of computational reproducibility.
 This basic level of computational reproducibility is not verified externally.
-However, the original authors have given all the materials, including data, code, and a nonrestrictive computational environment, for third-party agents for its verification.
+However, the original authors have given all the materials, including data, code, and information about the computational environment, to third-party agents for verification.

 A result can be said to be \textbf{externally verified} computational reproducible, or having third-order computational reproducibility (3\textdegree CR) when the \textit{same} analysis steps performed on the \textit{same} dataset by \textit{external researchers} consistently produce the \textit{same} answer.
 This involves the execution of the shared computer code with the shared data by external researchers.